Who do we support?

 We give general advice and resources to schools for pupils with less complex needs, whose vision is corrected by glasses.

-We offer more targeted and specialist support to schools for pupils with a diagnosis of sight loss, where their vision is not fully corrected by glasses.
+We offer more targeted and specialist support to schools for pupils with vision impairment, where their vision is not fully corrected by glasses.
 Most pupils we work with are under the care of the ophthalmology department at the hospital.

 The pupils we are likely to work with: